yogurt-foundation/yogurt-css-documentation/docs/core-concepts/utility.md

 </style>
 ```

-### Writing in Yogurt Way

 When styling the elements with Yogurt, you don't have to write like the example above in a traditional way.
 You can create your styling to your component right away in the HTML instead.

-Styling with Yogurt benefits from writing less code, your CSS file never grows, your design always maintain a balance between consistency and flexibility design that you never have to worry about overwriting existing stylesheets.

 <y class="mx-auto my-8 max-w-xs">
   <y class="flex justify-center items-center px-4 py-8 bg-white rounded-lg shadow-md">